mdb/septa_scheduler/README.md

 # septa_scheduler

-A simple Sinatra wrapper for finding the next scheduled SEPTA bus/trolley stops closest to an address or lat/long point.
+A simple Sinatra wrapper for finding the next scheduled SEPTA bus/trolley stops closest to an address or lat/long point. `septa_scheduler` also publishes any relevant alerts regarding service and schedule interruptions.

 ## Endpoints